 - Product Specification Audit, allows you the ability to evaluate samples across multiple configurable attributes, ultimately allowing users to compare actual products to the master specification.
 To learn more see Product Specification Audits Knowledge Base article.

 - Associate to Product(s)/ Locations(s) make it a requirement for users to associate a product or location when submitting an audit or assessment.

 Please note: For Supplier Self Assessments and Supplier Audits users will be able to select from shared supplier products/locations.
 For Internal Audits users will be able to select from My products/locations added.

 - Require e-signature makes it a requirement to provide an e-signature before submitting the audit or assessment.

 - Enabling Scoring allows you to Choose points towards specific responses and then provide an overall score for the completed audit or assessment or select Answer does not affect scoring.
 To learn more see Response Not Impacting Score knowledge base article.

 Please note: If the assessment template includes scoring, users will see a new detailed score summary for the assessment The summary indicates the overall score on the assessment, as well as the scoring and percentage of correct questions for each section and subsection.

 - Allow previous answers to populate for recurring audits and assessments allows you to copy responses from the previous occurrence on a question by question basis.
 Once enabled, audit and assessment takers will see their previous question responses pre-filled when completing a recurring assessment.

-6. In order to start adding questions to your audit or assessment template, go to the question types section and drag the question type you want to use to the appropriate sections.
-Or double-click the question type on the left to add to the form on the right.
+6. To start adding questions to your audit or assessment template, go to the question types section and drag the question type you want to use to the appropriate sections.

 10. Once you are done adding all your audits or assessment questions click save, now this audit or assessment is ready to be assigned and completed.